Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

-While back then it seemed impossible to get the gum out, nowadays we luckily have coconut oil which is a real hair saver in these situations.
+While back then it seemed impossible to get the gum out, nowadays I know I can use coconut oil for it.
+It’s a real hair saver in these situations.

 Oh and it also works for clothes and other fabric surfaces.

-→ Put coconut oil on the gum, use enough to cover it all.
+→ Put coconut oil on the gum, using enough to cover it all.
 Let it sit for 20 minutes; the gum should easily slide out now.

 7. Craft stain remover

-Remove crayon and ink stains from plastic and vinyl with some coconut oil.
+Remove crayon and ink stains from plastic and vinyl with a bit of coconut oil.

 → Rub some coconut oil on the surface and let it sit for 10 minutes.